 Blue Lake’s Dance Program is designed to challenge young dancers, enhancing their current level of training through a diverse curriculum.
 Dance Majors receive five hours of daily instruction that includes courses in ballet technique, contemporary/modern technique, pointe or pre-pointe, and exploration of a range of dance styles and genres.
 The program also provides opportunities to learn original repertoire that challenges a dancer’s movement vocabulary and ability to quickly learn choreography.
 Workshops in injury prevention, conditioning, choreography, improvisation, and dance history help to provide a well-rounded summer dance experience.

 Students can complete their instructional day by choosing a Minor, allowing them to experience another area of interest while at camp.
 (For more information, visit Minors).
 Students also have the opportunity to participate in recreation, camp activities, and attend arts-focused educational events in the evening.

-In order to accommodate each student’s level of training, Blue Lake requires that dance majors submit a placement video prior to arrival.
-Dancers are placed in classes according to proficiency and remain within their class levels throughout the course of the day.
-All dancers work together for morning conditioning classes, selected workshop classes, and final performances.
+In order to accommodate each student’s level of training, faculty place dancers in classes according to proficiency.
+Evaluation takes place on opening day.
+Students remain within their class levels throughout the course of the day.
+All dancers work together for morning conditioning classes, workshop classes, and final performances.

 For more information on Blue Lake’s 2021 adjustments relating to COVID-19 health and safety precautions, visit COVID-Careful Planning.